Scholarships and Financial Aid Program

 Fellowships & Financial Aid FAQs

-Sustainable Summer welcomes any student currently enrolled in the 9th, 10th or 11th grade in the United States to apply for financial aid or a fellowship.
+Sustainable Summer welcomes any student currently enrolled in the 9th, 10th or 11th grade in the United States to apply for financial assistance or a fellowship.
+Applicants must be US citizens and be between the ages of 15 and 18, inclusive.
 At minimum, successful applicants will have a desire to learn, demonstrated interest in the environment and sustainability, and be in good academic standing (minimum GPA: 2.5).
-All applicants must be U.S. Citizens.

 All scholarship applicants (includes both financial assistance and fellowships) should complete our regular online application as the first step in the application process.
 Our online application asks for some basic information about you, your family, and your interest in Sustainable Summer and environmental sustainability.
 There is a $35 non-refundable application fee.
 If you would like to request a fee waiver, you can do so here.